jaminthorns/environment/README.md

 ```

 This will copy files into `config` from the system and run scripts according to
 `config/sync.sh`.
-If a file with substitutions is changed, the substituted
+If lines near a substitution are changed, running `pull.sh`
-values will be pulled in, so make sure to ignore those changes.
+could result in conflicts.
+Make sure to resolve these before committing.